yangchihyuan/yangchihyuan.github.io/_posts/2023-12-07-CGU-Student-Startup-Compitition.md

 ---
 layout: post
-title: "Brian Liu's team wins the champion of 2023 CGU Student Startup Compititioin"
+title: "Brian Liu's team wins the championship of the 2023 CGU Student Startup Compititioin"
 ---

  (Warming: English paragraphs are translated from Chinese ones by MS Copilot and errors are contained.)